Trial Attorney (Attorney 1-4)

 The Alaska Public Defender Agency is hiring an experienced attorney to supervise a unit of 5 attorneys based in Bethel.
 The position is the sole supervisor position in the Bethel Office overseeing our criminal practitioners.
 The office has two civil practitioners as well, but they are supervised by our Civil Section.
 This position would require carrying a caseload of U/sex felonies.
 The caseload consists of homicide, sexual assault, and sexual abuse of a minor cases.
 The position is supervised by the Criminal Deputy, Ariel Toft.
 The salary will vary from $194, 512.50 - $223, 392.00 annually.
 Benefits for permanent attorneys include paid leave, health insurance, two mandatory matching retirement accounts, and one optional deferred compensation retirement account.

 To apply, please submit a cover letter and resume by email to PDARecruitment@alaska.gov.
-Applications must be submitted by September 19, 2025.

 Minimum Qualifications